BP p.l.c. (BP) Shares Soar Above 1-Year High

 Conclusion

-In conclusion, BP p.l.c.
-(BP) has had a better performance lately.
-Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
+To put it simply, BP p.l.c.
+(BP) has had a better performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.